Mark Chapter 2

 3. And they come, bringing a paralyzed man to Him carried by four men.

 4. And not being able to bring him near Him because of the crowd, they removed the roof over where He was.
-And having dug through it, they lowered the bed-mat on which the paralyzed man was lying.
+And having dug through it, they lower the bed-mat on which the paralyzed man was lying.

 5. And having seen their faith, Jesus tells the paralyzed man: “Child, your sins are forgiven.”